run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 *   Helm.
 See [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank} on how to install Helm.
 Run:AI works with Helm version 3 only (not helm 2).
 *   A Kubernetes configuration file obtained from a computer previously connected to the Kubernetes cluster

+## Researcher Authentication

+Researcher authentication requires additional setup on the cluster-side as well as on the client-side.
+To configure authentication see [Setup Project-based Researcher Access Control](../Cluster-Setup/researcher-authentication.md).
+As it related to this document, you will need to:

+* Install the `kubelogin` utility.
+* Use a modified Kubernetes configuration file (one generic file fits all users).

 ## Kubernetes Configuration